 SPF (sun protection factor) Number representing the amount of sun something blocks.
 For example, if you normally begin to burn after half an hour in the sun, a sunscreen with an SPF of 2 should let you stay out twice as long (one hour), SPF 4 should let you stay out four times as long, and so on.

-spherical A contact lens design that is like a sphere and is fairly common; in contrast, toric lenses for astigmatism are football-shaped and are less common.
+spherical A contact lens design that is like a sphere and is fairly common; in contrast, toric lenses for astigmatism are oval-shaped and are less common.

 spots Small, cloudy specks in the eye that become noticeable when they fall in the line of sight.
-Read our spots and floaters article.
+Read our spots and eye floaters article.

 spring hinge Type of hinge on eyeglass frames that is more flexible than a regular hinge, making the frames more durable.